sskeirik/merkle-trie/README.md

    1. set its key to be the concatenation of both keys;
    2. set its body to be the body of the child node.

+   Note that this is a form of _lossless compression_ (and is _distinct_ from what we will discuss immediately below).

 3. _Merkleized_ - Each node has a cryptographic digest derived from its stored value and/or its children's digests.

-   This means that trie equality can be computed just by comparing trie root hashes (see [`Trie::hash_eq`]).
-   Applying this property recursively means that we can represent sub-tries by their root hash, enabling an more powerful form of compression when the contents of a particular sub-trie are irrelevant for a given operation (see [`Trie::witness_for_keys`]).
+   Applying this property recursively means that we can represent entrie sub-tries by their root hash, enabling an more powerful form of _lossy_ compression where, when the contents of a particular sub-trie are irrelevant for a given operation, we can replace it by a stub containing just its root hash (see [`Trie::witness_for_keys`]).

+   Taking this to the limit, if we only care about trie identity (i.e., key-value pairs are irrelevant), we can collapse the entire trie into just its root's digest and use that to peform equality checks (see [`Trie::hash_eq`]).

+   In particular, the `TrieMode` parameter ensures that this kind of lossy compression can only occur when explicitly enabled (it is _disabled_ by default).

 4. _Generic_ - The implementation exposes the following user-settable generic parameters: